 - Muscle strength: The doctor may check for atrophy, wasting, or abnormal movements.

 - Pain with motion or in response to touch: The patient will be asked to move in specific ways.
-If pressure applied to the lower back causes pain, there may be a degenerated disc.
+There is a possibility of degenerative disc when pressure applied to the lower back causes pain.

 - Imaging scans, such as CT or MRI, to gather information about the state of the spinal nerves, the discs, and how they are aligned.

-The doctor may also test for other conditions, such as a tumor or other kinds of damage, to ensure a correct diagnosis.
+- The doctor can also test for other conditions like a tumor or different kinds of damage to make sure about the diagnosis.